Explore spectacular landscapes

 Discover some of the world's most beautiful environments while abseiling, rock climbing, canyoning and caving in NSW, a unique natural habitat for the adventurer.
 Whether you have an instinct for thrill-seeking or are simply looking for something new, NSW is Australia's adventure capital with spectacular cliff faces, caves and canyons to explore.

 Adventure seekers will find many natural attractions in the World Heritage-listed Blue Mountains, the breathtaking Snowy Mountains and many other beautiful National Parks across the state.
 If you enjoy - or want to learn - abseiling, canyoning, caving and rock climbing, you'll find plenty of opportunities for an adrenaline-filled adventure in NSW.

-There's nowhere in Australia that's better to start than in the Blue Mountains National Park.
-There are plenty of summer and winter adventures available with accredited tour operators.
-The Empress Canyon near Wentworth Falls is one site that combines abseiling with canyoning that has water jumps, exhilarating swims, waterslides plus great scenery.
+Start your adventure in the Blue Mountains National Park, just a couple of hours from Sydney.
+Summer and winter adventures are available with accredited tour operators, as well as bushwalks and hikes with incredible views.
+The Empress Canyon, near Wentworth Falls, is one site that combines abseiling with canyoning, and includes water jumps, exhilarating swims and waterslides plus great scenery.